 If you are looking to extend your mortgage term into retirement, the lender’s affordability assessment is often more of a challenge to acceptance than your age.
 As they will have to model the affordability assessment on your post retirement income.
 Find out more in our article Mortgages if you’re over 50: what you need to know.

-Perhaps the best reason to use a fee free mortgage broker is because they can help you navigate the different lenders acceptance criteria.
+Perhaps the best reason to get advice from a mortgage broker is because they can help you navigate the different lenders’ acceptance criteria.
 This is particularly useful given how quickly the mortgage market is changing right now, and if you have any unusual circumstances around your income or property.